 Zucchini vines are compact and have a spread of 3 to 4 feet.
 4 plants give my family enough zucchini to share with neighbours, even in my cooler summers.
 Pick the fruit when it is small and tender before the seed forms.

 Grow these easy to grow vegetables in containers

-These 10 easiest to grow vegetables are even easier to grow in containers, if you don’t have a garden to call your own yet.
+These easy to grow vegetables are even easier to grow in containers if you don’t have a garden to call your own yet.
 Don’t let a lack of land keep you from raising your own food.
 Use a container that is at least 5 inches deep for lettuce, chard, kale, bok choy, and radishes.
-A 10 inch pot is sufficient for carrots, and beets.
-A large 12 inch pot will hold a zucchini plant.
-Peas are shallow rooted but the vines are tall, and might upset a light weight planter, so plan to place peas in a 10 or 12 inch plant for stability.
+A 10-inch pot is sufficient for carrots, and beets.
+A large 12-inch pot will hold a zucchini plant.
+Peas are shallow-rooted but the vines are tall and might upset a lightweight planter, so plan to place peas in a 10 or 12-inch plant for stability.
 Since peas are nitrogen fixers you can plant them close in the pot.
-They are shallow rooted so you can add other deeper rooted plants, like carrots in the same pot with peas.
+They are shallow-rooted so you can add other deeper rooted plants, like carrots in the same pot with peas.
 The peas will feed the other plants rather than stealing fertility from them.

-The second way to extend the season, even if you are growing the 10 easiest vegetables to grow, is to cover the raised beds with a row cover.
+The second way to extend the season, even if you are planting easy to grow vegetables, is to cover the raised beds with a row cover.
 This protects the plants against both late and early frosts and can hold heat and moisture in the soil.